openl2m/openl2m/docs/device_requirements.rst

 Napalm
 ------

-Any device supported by the Napalm library is supported in Read-Only mode.
+Any device supported by the default Napalm library is supported in Read-Only mode.
+We additionally load the Napalm vendor libraries for Aruba-CX, HP Procurve, and Dell-OS10.

+*Note that we do not extensively test this driver, so your mileage may vary!*